Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 D&S’s original 2D computer-aided design (CAD) system made it difficult to visualize a design.
 This sometimes led to human error, which caused problems during production.
 It was also difficult and time-consuming to modify designs to incorporate customers’ changes.
 “This was a problem, because our product development process typically involves a lot of back and forth with the customer,” says Powar.
 “We needed to be able to swiftly make any modifications demanded by the customer.”

-During the search for a more advanced CAD system, D&S evaluated NX™ software, the high-performance product development solution from Siemens PLM software, as well as Pro/Engineer® software from Parametric Technology Corporation and Catia® software from Dassault Systèmes Corporation.
+During the search for a more advanced CAD system, D&S evaluated NX™ software, the high-performance product development solution from Siemens Digital Industries software, as well as Pro/Engineer® software from Parametric Technology Corporation and Catia® software from Dassault Systèmes Corporation.

 Since installing NX, D&S has seen productivity increase by 25 percent.
 Significant savings have been noted during modifications of existing designs, and also in reworking a tool.
 Rework time has dropped by 40 percent since NX was implemented.